herrjulz/aviator/README.md

 ## Configure an Aviator YAML

 Aviator YAMLs provide plans on how yaml files should be merged.
 Such a plan is configured in up to two sections: `spruce` (required) and `fly` (optional).
 The `spruce` section specifies the files and the order they need to be merged.
 The `fly` section specifies the fly command which needs to be executed for a specific (`concourse`) YAML file.
-The following code snippet shows an example of an `aviator.yml` file:  <To do this `aviator` gives you several configuration options.>
+The following code snippet shows an example of an `aviator.yml` file:

 ```
 spruce: